namkyeongkim/AMR-ML-Prediction/README.md

-# Antimicrobial Resistance (AMR) Prediction using Machine Learning
+# AMR Phenotype Prediction using Machine Learning and Data Augmentation

-This repository contains materials related to the research paper:
+This repository accompanies the research paper:

 **Improving Antimicrobial Resistance (AMR) Phenotype Prediction for Unseen Bacteria through Data Augmentation and Machine Learning**